-FotoWeb can transcode and play back audio and video files in your archives.
+FotoWeb can transcode and play audio and video files in your archives.

-To play back a video or audio file, you simply click on the Play icon on the thumbnail in FotoWeb Pro.
-It may be practical to adjust the grid size using the slider at the top right of the screen to get a larger video thumbnail.
+To play a video or audio file, select the Play icon on the thumbnail in FotoWeb Pro.
+If necessary, use the slider at the top right of the screen to adjust the grid size to get a larger video thumbnail.

 Additional playback control in Filmstrip and Preview mode

-By going into Filmstrip or Preview mode (keyboard shortcuts F and P, respectively), additional playback control is available, as seen in the above screenshot.
+By going into Filmstrip or Preview mode (keyboard shortcuts F and P, respectively), additional playback control is available, as seen in the screenshot above.

 Play / Pause buttons - Start or pause playback